 I think if I had a dollar for every time I have been asked this question my house would be paid off!
 Or I could at least buy a freezer full of grass-fed beef to feed my family for a year.

-There are two big players in this arena of course, both multi-level marketing companies, (MLMs are like a pyramid, people sign up to become reps and sells the oils, earning a percentage of the sales, many times it’s as high as 50%.
+There are two big players in this arena, of course, both multi-level marketing companies, (MLMs sign people up to become reps and sell the oils, they earn a percentage of the sales, many times it’s as high as 50%.
 They also sign up other people under them to sell the oils and make percentages of their sales.) and there are smaller guys out there stressing they have good oils too.

 I have personally decided to use oils from multiple companies and this works out best for me.